Mindfak (MINDFAK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Mindfak Historical Price

-According to the latest data gathered on Mindfak live price page, the current price of Mindfak is 0.000913USD.
+According to the latest data gathered on Mindfak live price page, the current price of Mindfak is 0.000756USD.
 The circulating supply of Mindfak(MINDFAK) is

 In the past 24 hours, Mindfak has shown a price movement of